MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 ---
 title: What is GitHub Actions for Azure?
-description: Create workflows within your repository to build, test, package, release and deploy to Azure.
+description: Create workflows within your repository to build, test, package, release, and deploy to Azure.
 author: N-Usha
 ms.author: ushan
 ms.topic: conceptual